-You are waking up in one of the most beautiful cities in the world and want to start your day off with energy to manage its famous hills?
-That’s what I look for when I brunch: simple and honest food that’ll bring a smile to my face.
+Want to start your day off with energy to manage Québec City's famous hills and staircases?
+A brunch is simple and tasteful food that brings a smile to anyone's face.
 Here are the best restaurants that offer breakfast experiences that stand out:

 Le Pied Bleu

 Not to be missed in the Saint-Sauveur neighbourhood, Le Pied Bleu, a Lyon-meets-Québec eatery, is known for its “nose-to-tail” philosophy and its award-winning boudin sausages.
 For brunch, the team puts together an ample buffet featuring house-made charcuterie and cheeses, as well as baked beans and other classics from Québec’s culinary heritage.

 The CIEL! bistro offers the most remarkable view of Québec City.
 It is a rotating restaurant where in 90 minutes, 563 feet above sea level, you’ll experience a plunging 360-degree view of Québec City’s unique landscape.
 The CIEL!’s weekend brunch is a play on Québec’s traditions.
 CIEL! knows how to wow palates, one local ingredient at a time.
 We love the view as much as the generous and tasteful cuisine.